A Quadratically-Constrained Convex Approximation for the AC Optimal Power Flow: Proposed Convex Approximation of the AC-OPF Problem

 which corresponds to the difference of two convex functions.
 This equality makes it suitable for the AC-OPF problem to be formulated as a difference-of-convex functions optimization problem.
 Thus, the nonconvex equality constraints \eqref{eq:1l}-\eqref{eq:1n} can be expressed as inequality constraints and we can reformulate each bilinear/quadratic term as a difference of convex functions using the equality \eqref{eq:identity}, which renders the following problem:

-Note that Problem \eqref{eq:3} is an exact reformulation of the AC-OPF problem, which is still a nonconvex problem due to the convex terms in the right-hand side of inequalities \eqref{eq:ccp_b}-\eqref{eq:ccp_f}.
-The above reformulation admits various (piecewise-)linearizations since the nonconvexities in the right-hand side of the inequalities can be expressed as separable functions.
-The drawback of piecewise linearizations is the need to enforce SOS2 constraints, which renders a mixed-integer second-order conic problem.
-In this paper, to retain the continuous nature of the AC-OPF problem, we propose to linearize such terms using a first-order Taylor series approximation around given nodal voltages, $V_i^{\rm re}$ and $V_i^{\rm im}$, rendering the following QCAC approximation:
+Note that Problem~\eqref{eq:3} is an exact reformulation of the AC-OPF problem, which remains nonconvex due to the convex terms in the right-hand side of inequalities~\eqref{eq:ccp_b}-\eqref{eq:ccp_f}, which render these constraints nonconvex.
+Constraints~\eqref{eq:ccp_b}--\eqref{eq:ccp_f} are written as \( f^+(x) \le f^-(x) \), where both \( f^+ \) and \( f^- \) are convex functions.
+For inequalities of this form, convexity is preserved if \( f^+(x) \) is convex and \( f^-(x) \) is concave.
+Specifically, if \( f^-(x) \) is linear or concave, the inequality defines a convex constraint, since convex functions minus concave functions lead to convex inequalities.
+However, if \( f^-(x) \) is convex, the inequality will not define a convex constraint, and the problem will remain nonconvex.
+The proposed reformulation admits various (piecewise-)linearizations, as the nonconvexities in the right-hand side can be expressed as separable functions.
+A drawback of piecewise linearization is the need for SOS2 constraints, making the problem mixed-integer.